 - 9.3.1 1.
 On / Off.
 For normal operation, the system should be left in the "On" state.
-In this state the CPX Unit will produce chlorine according to the desired output %.
+In this state the Titanium Edition Unit will produce chlorine according to the desired output %.
 Simply press the button again to turn the unit off. - 9.3.2 2.
-Select Button.
-Holding this button in for 3 seconds will open the User Menu (see section 9.6).
+OK Button.
+Holding this button in for 3 seconds will open the User Menu (see section 9.5).
 This button is also used to select settings, and cycle through menus. - 9.3.3 3.
-Super Chlor.
+Manual Override.
+This button allows you a manual override to control the system without having to change the unit's settings.
+When you have finished with the manual override simply re-press the button to de-activate and return your unit to its normal settings. - 9.3.4 4.
+Salinity Test.
+Pressing this button will display the most recent salinity test result (automatically conducted every hour).
+One of the following readings will be given: "Low Salt" The salinity level is low and salt needs to be added to the pool water.
+"Salt OK" No action is required.
+"High Salt" No action is required, the Titanium Edition can run with high salinity, however very high salinity may be unpleasant to swim in and may damage other equipment.
+To perform a real time salinity test, press the LEFT and RIGHT buttons simultaneously for 3 seconds. - 9.3.5 Super Chlor.
 When you have an abnormally high bather load, a large amount of rain, a cloudy water condition which needs a large amount of purification to be introduced, simply press the SUPER CHLOR button.
 This electronically "super chlorinates" the water for 24 hours of physical run time.
-If the unit is turned off by pressing the On/Off button or if the SUPER CHLOR button is pressed again, the unit will return to normal operation. - 9.3.4 4.
+If the unit is turned off by pressing the On/Off button or if the SUPER CHLOR button is pressed again, the unit will return to normal operation. - 9.3.6 6.
 Winter Mode.
 When you are not using your pool during the winter months, it is advisable to activate the winter mode.
 Simply press the WINTER MODE button.
 The Winter Mode will reduce the output of chlorine to 50% of the set chlorine output.
 For example: If chlorine output is set to 80%, it will change to 40% when the WINTER MODE button is pressed.
 To deactivate winter mode, simply press the button again.
-Note: Reducing the chlorine output during periods when the pool is not in use will help maximize the life of the cell. - 9.3.5 5.
+Note: Reducing the chlorine output during periods when the pool is not in use will help maximize the life of the cell. - 9.3.7 7.
 Output.
-Pressing the "◄" or "▶" buttons will change the chlorine production output in 10% increments.
-Note: When initially starting up your CPX chlorine generator it is recommended that the output be set at 100%, decreasing in 10% increments ensuring that the unit is maintaining the appropriate chlorine level in your pool/spa. - 9.3.6 6.
-Up and Down Arrows.
-Pressing the UP or DOWN arrow will enable navigation through the menu options.
+Pressing the "+" or "-" buttons will change the chlorine production output in 10% increments.
+Note: When initially starting up your Titanium Edition chlorine generator it is recommended that the output be set at 100%, decreasing in 10% increments ensuring that the unit is maintaining the appropriate chlorine level in your pool/spa. - 9.3.8 8.
+Left and Right Arrows.
+Pressing the LEFT or RIGHT arrow will enable navigation through the menu options.